Jessica Simpson’s Ex-Husband Nick Lachey Says ‘Newlyweds’ Is Not ‘Family Viewing’ With Wife Vanessa

 Nick Lachey says his wife Vanessa is not a fan of Newlyweds, his former MTV reality show with first wife Jessica Simpson.
 The 45-year-old 98 Degrees alum revealed that while he’s grateful for the exposure the 2003 reality show gave him, it causes some friction with his current wife, Vanessa Minnillo, whom he married in 2011.

-During an appearance on Watch What Happens Live With Andy Cohen, Lachey revealed that the hit show Newlyweds: Nick and Jessica, which ran for three seasons on MTV from 2003 to 2005, gave him the chance to show who he was as a young newlywed husband amid his fame as a boy bander.
+During an appearance on Watch What Happens Live With Andy Cohen, Lachey revealed that the hit show Newlyweds: Nick and Jessica, which ran for three seasons on MTV from 2003 to 2005, gave him the chance to show who he was as a young newlywed husband amid his fame as a boy band member.

-“All of that chapter of my life is obviously closed,” Lachey told Cohen of his years with Jessica.
+“Although that chapter of my life is obviously closed,” Lachey told Cohen of his years with Jessica.
 “But the show gave me a great platform to say, ‘Hey, this is who I am.’
 And got a lot of fans to this day because of the show.”

 While Newlyweds remains a pop culture classic, Lachey said that he and his wife Vanessa don’t watch reruns of the show with their three kids.